 - Posting of defamatory, scandalous, violent or private information about a person without their consent, intentionally inflicting emotional distress, or violating trademarks, copyrights, or other intellectual property rights.

 - The provisions of this Policy are intended as guidelines and are not meant to be exhaustive.
 Generally, conduct that violates law, regulation, or the accepted norms of the Internet community, whether or not expressly mentioned in this Policy, is prohibited.
-Maru Telecoms reserves the right at all times to prohibit activities that damage its commercial reputation and goodwill.
+Maru Africa reserves the right at all times to prohibit activities that damage its commercial reputation and goodwill.

 System and Network Security